NotTacoz/jacaranda/content/notes/CAP4.md

 - 198. Draw and interpret energy profile diagrams for catalysed and uncatalysed reactions.
 	- reaction pathway is lower in energy profile diagram, see picture below:![](notes/images/Screen%20Shot%202023-08-28%20at%209.15.28%20am.png)
 - 199.  _Justify the use of catalysts in industry, to increase the rate of a reaction that would otherwise be uneconomically slow.
 (SHE)_
+	- (extension) homogeneous is gas
-	- (extension?) heterogeneous catalyst is preferred
+	- (extension) heterogeneous catalyst is preferred
 		- easily separated from products of a reaction
 		- much easier to reuse
 		- able to be used at high temperatures